 Today I’m sharing a full body circuit workout that you can do at the gym or at home with a few pieces of equipment.

 And now onto to today’s workout!
-I put together a full body circuit workout which doesn’t take a lot of equipment, so it’s a great for those busy mornings when you’re not able to get to the gym or are travelling and only have access to a hotel gym.
+I put together a full body circuit workout which doesn’t take a lot of equipment.
+It’s a great for those busy mornings when you’re not able to get to the gym or are travelling and only have access to a hotel gym.

 If you’re looking for a different kind of workout (from strength training to cardio to one for beginners), be sure to check out my workouts page.
 All of the workouts that I’ve shared on Get Fit Fiona are organized by category so it’s easy to find exactly what you’re looking for.